zerofo/emuiibo/README.md

 - Mii: every amiibo has a mii associated with it (it's "owner").
 Internally, miis consist on a 88-byte structure known as "char-info", so emuiibo stores this data in a file (typically `mii-charinfo.bin`).
 For new amiibos, emuiibo uses the console's services to generate a random mii, but for those who would like to use a mii from their console, emuiibo dumps in `miis` directory the console's miis, so it's just a matter of copying and pasting/replacing charinfo bin files. *NOTE*: emuiibo contains the charinfo file's name in the JSON (`mii_charinfo_file`), so if the file ever gets renamed, don't forget to rename it in the JSON too, or emuiibo will generate a random mii for the file name in the JSON.

 - First and last write dates: these are (as if it wasn't obvious) the first and last time the amiibo was written/modified.
-When a virtual amiibo is created with emutool, the current date is assigned to both dates, and when the amiibo is modified in console, emuiibo updates the last write date.
+When a virtual amiibo is created with emuiigen, the current date is assigned to both dates, and when the amiibo is modified in console, emuiibo updates the last write date.

 - Write counter: this is a number which is increased everytime the amiibo is modified (and emuiibo does so, imitating Nintendo), but when the number reaches 65535, it is no longer increased (the number is technically a 16-bit number)